codepr/jas/README.md

 $ mvn package
 ```

-The output library will be created by Maven inside the folder `target`, with name `pcd-actors.jar`.
+The output library will be created by Maven inside the folder `target`, with name `jas.jar`.

 To run the tests use the command